baggepinnen/BasisFunctionExpansions.jl/README.md

 # Dynamics modeling
 ## LPV ARX modeling
 We can use basis function expansions for identification of elementary, non-linear dynamics models.
-Consider the following dynamical system, with an non-linearity on the input `A(z)y = B(z)√(|u|)`
+Consider the following dynamical system, with a non-linearity on the input `A(z)y = B(z)√(|u|)`
 We can simulate this system using the code
 ```julia